mdp-toolkit/mdp-docs/sphinx/source/tutorial_src/ch2_advanced.rst

 splitting into callable and data makes it possible to implement caching of the ``task_callable`` in the scheduler and its workers (caching is turned on by default in the ``ProcessScheduler``).
-To further influence caching you can also derive from the ``TaskCallable`` class, which has a ``fork`` method to generate new callables when the cached callable must be preserved.
+To further influence caching one can derive from the ``TaskCallable`` class, which has a ``fork`` method to generate new callables in order to preserve the original cached callable.
 For MDP training and execution there are corresponding classes derived from ``TaskCallable`` which are automatically used, so normally there is no need to worry about this.

 After submitting all the tasks with ``add_task`` you can then call the ``get_results`` method.
 This method returns all the task results,